 labelexpo

 From a first look around the show and initial meetings, it seems the excitement at Labelexpo Europe is clearly on the digital side.
 In Hall 3, I have traversed the length so far, and it is clear that the biggest crowds are at digital stands such as Durst and Epson.
 Well-known Indian and Asian flexible, board, and label converters are visible at the show, and the first sales to our market have been announced, including Domino India selling its first N730i 1200 dpi digital label press to an unnamed in-mold label converter from Western India already using Domino’s monochrome inkjet press.
 The installation is to take place in December.

-Durst’s new Tau G3 platform delivers 1200 x 1200 dpi native resolution, while the Tau G3 Core reaches 61 meters a minute, and the Tau G3 Peak achieves 80 meters a minute and can optionally be expanded to 100 meters a minute depending on configuration.
+Durst’s new Tau G3 platform delivers 1200 x 1200 dpi native resolution, while the Tau G3 Core reaches 61 meters a minute, and the Tau G3 Peak achieves 80 meters a minute and can optionally be expanded to 100 meters a minute depending on the configuration.
 Print widths range from 244 mm to 510 mm, and for color flexibility, the Tau G3 supports CMYK plus extended gamut options – Orange, Violet, Green, and White – available with both UV and LED curing.
 Combined with compatibility for substrates from paper to films and aluminum foils within a 20 to 500 µm thickness range, implies interesting application diversity across labels and flexible packaging.
+We heard at Labelexpo Barcelona that Durst already has seven digital press installations in India, a number that we need to confirm.

+labelexpo